Digital ID: In a virtual world, how to prove that you are really you?November 10, 2021 | By Vicki Hyman

-Ethan Jones is earning his master’s degree in construction management from Australia’s Deakin University, based in Victoria, while he remains at home in Hobart, Tasmania, nearly 400 miles away.
-To prove his identity during the COVID-19 lockdowns, he has had to scan his passport, but the document is old and weathered.
-He has been asked to hold his student ID up to the computer screen so that it aligns just so – except it won’t.
+During Australia’s lockdowns, Ethan Jones was earning his master’s degree in construction management from Australia’s Deakin University, based in Victoria, while he remained at home in Hobart, Tasmania, nearly 400 miles away.
+To prove his identity during exams, he had to scan his passport, but the document is old and weathered.
+He was asked to hold his student ID up to the computer screen so that it aligns just so – except it wouldn’t.

-But recently he took part in a pilot program with Deakin to test ID, Mastercard’s digital identity service, that can verify students taking exams online.
-The students create a reusable and shareable digital identity in an app where all the information is controlled by the users on their devices and minimal data is exchanged.
+But recently he took part in an initial program with Deakin and Australia Post to test ID, Mastercard’s digital identity service, that can verify students taking exams online.
+The students created a digital identity in the Australia Post Digital iD app to gain access to the Deakin exam portal.
+All the information in the app is controlled by the users on their devices and minimal data is exchanged.
 Once established and with the student’s consent, the app only shares the specific personal information required to register for an exam on Deakin’s portal.

 “It was a lot quicker, a lot faster and a lot less stress,” Jones says.
 “Everything is controlled from my phone, and I always have it with me.”